veben/aws_tf_eks_mario/readme.md

 - Install kubectl.
 For that, you can follow [the official guide](https://kubernetes.io/docs/tasks/tools/)

 ## 2. 🪂 Deploying EKS cluster
+> You need approximately 10 minutes to deploy it
 ```sh
 cd tf/
 terraform init; terraform plan; terraform apply --auto-approve